kyma-project/kyma/docs/kyma/docs/032-gs-cluster-installation.md

 The cluster on which you install Kyma must run Kubernetes version `1.10` or higher.

-To install Kyma, you need the following data:
+Prepare these items:

-- The domain name such as `kyma.example.com`
+- A domain name such as `kyma.example.com`.
-- The wildcard TLS certificate for your cluster domain that you can generate with **Let's Encrypt**
+- A wildcard TLS certificate for your cluster domain.
+Generate it with [**Let's Encrypt**](https://letsencrypt.org/).
 - The certificate for Remote Environments.
+- A static IP address for the Kyma Istio Ingress (public external IP).
+Create a DNS record `*.kyma.example.com` that points to Kyma Istio Ingress IP Address.
+- A Static IP address for Remote Environments Ingress.
+Create a DNS record `gateway.kyma.example.com` that points to Remote Environments Ingress IP Address.

+Some providers doen't allow to pre-allocate IP addresses, such as is the case with AWS which does not support static IP assignment during ELB creation.
+For such providers, you must complete the configuration during the Kyma installation when asked by platform-specific means, or after you install Kyma.
+See the **DNS configuration** section for more details.

 >**NOTE:** See the Application Connector documentation for more details on Remote Environments.

-Optionally, you can prepare the following:

--  Static IP address for Kyma Istio Ingress (public external IP)
-  - Create a DNS record `*.kyma.example.com` that points to Kyma Istio Ingress IP Address
-- Static IP address for Remote Environments Ingress.
-  - Create a DNS record `gateway.kyma.example.com` that points to Remote Environments Ingress IP Address

-If you can't pre-allocate IP addresses (as is the case in AWS, where the provider does not support static IP assignment during ELB creation), the cluster will request them during installation by platform-specific means.
-In that case don't forget to perform Post-Installation steps.

 Configure the Kubernetes API Server following this template: